Ecommerce logistics companies Europe

 Direct Link is part of PostNord and offers cross-border ecommerce solutions.
-The company, which was founded in 1986, provides mail and parcel distribution worldwide and has offices in several countries, among them are Germany and the United Kingdom.
+The company, which was founded in 1986, provides mail and parcel distribution worldwide as well as warehouse logistics.
+Direct Link has offices in several countries, among them are Germany, Sweden, Poland and the United Kingdom.

 DB Schenker/DB SCHENKERparcel

 DB Schenker is a German logistics company, part of Deutsche Bahn.
 It offers logistics services in over 130 countries worldwide.
 With DB SchenkerParcel it offers a solution for small shipments (<30kg).
 In March 2016, GLS started delivering parcels for the DB affiliate in Germany, while DB Schenker will transport part loads (pallets) for GLS in the future.